crocodile/phpfacebooklogindemo/README.md

 The following files are important:
 * index.php     - Main file, where most things happen
 * logout.php    - For the sake of the demo, this is a separate page for logout which requires a user to press a button to log in.
-If we automatically redirect t index.php the user will always automatically log in in the background when there is a password in the DB
+If we automatically redirect to index.php, the user will  automatically log-in in the background when there is a password stored in the DB
 * tokenDatabase.php - This is the class where database drivers for storing the access token should be implemented.
 * util          - Miscellaneous stuff goes here, like logging to the console.
 * my_fb_config  - Set appId app, app secret, url... etc.. here.
-DOn't forget...
+Don't forget...

 See comments in the code for a detailed explanation.
 Don't forget to configure the Facebook developer portal correctly.
 Hope this helps.